 When the agent contemplates the law, he or she becomes the contracting party.
 For example, if an agent sells the principal's products in his own name, he then becomes eligible to sue the buyer in his own name.
 The principal still has the right to sue, too.

 When an agent is eligible to act as the principal, he becomes eligible to enforce the contract through action.
 For example, if an auctioneer sells products for someone else, he may create an action for the price simply because he is in possession of the product and has an interest in the goods.

 If you need help acting as an agent in a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.